Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 A **Language server** is one of the most famous use cases of libTooling.
 A Language server is launched as a daemon process and accepts requests from editors or IDEs.
 These requests can be as simple as syntax checking a code snippet or complicated tasks such as code completions.

+While a Language server does not need to compile the incoming source code into native code as normal compilers do, it needs a way to parse and analyze that code, which is non-trivial to build from scratch. libTooling avoids the need to recreate the wheels in this case by taking Clang's techniques off-the-shelf and providing an easier interface for Language server developers.